sapegin/washingcode-book/manuscript/120_Linting.md

 Unless the coding culture in the team is especially miserable (and in this case, instead of fighting it, you’re better off updating your CV), a linting setup that’s too rigid does more harm than good.
 It’s better to trust our colleagues and expect that they know how to do their job, so we can use linters to catch bugs and code reviews to discuss different approaches.
 There’s always more than one correct way of doing something in programming, and having a linter that allows only one way isn’t solving any real problem but makes our colleagues suffer more.

-### My top 11 lint rules that should have never existed
+### My top 11 linter rules that should have never existed

-Many lint rules don’t solve any actual problem with the code; they merely enforce a particular way of writing code that one of the team members likes the most.
+Many linter rules don’t solve any actual problem with the code; they merely enforce a particular way of writing code that one of the team members likes the most.
 Many of such rules are purely aesthetic.

 Below is a selection of rules that create more problems than they solve.
 Some are popular and even included in recommended presets; some are quite obscure but still could be good reminders that we shouldn’t try to validate and control everything.
 And I’m not the only one who [gets mad because of a linter rule](https://twitter.com/iamsapegin/status/1230760798584098817).